 The “OLED” in OLED TV stands for “organic light-emitting diode.”
 OLEDs have the unusual property of being able to produce both light and color from a single diode when they’re fed electricity.
 Because of this, OLED TVs don’t need a separate backlight.
 Each pixel you see is a self-contained source of color and light.

-Some of the inherent benefits to OLED screens are that they can be extremely thin, flexible, and even rollable.
+Some of the inherent benefits of OLED screens are that they can be extremely thin, flexible, and even rollable.
 But the biggest benefit when we compare them to LED TVs is that each individual pixel receives its own luminance and power (as opposed to LED TVs, which have persistent pixels that require an external source of light to see).
 When it’s on, you can see it.
 When it’s off, it emits no light at all — it’s completely black.
 We’ll discuss how this affects black levels in a moment.

 The differences in performance between LG’s OLED TVs and Sony’s result from different picture processors at work.
 Sony and LG have impressive processors that are also unique to each brand, which is why two TVs with the same panel can look drastically different.
 A good processor can greatly reduce issues like banding and artifacting and produce more accurate colors as well.